datacareph/notif360/README.md

 You may need the following
 - Domains to check (SSL Check)
 - URLs to check and scan
-- SMTP Credentials (You can use your existing or contact us.)
+- SMTP Credentials.
+You can use your existing or [contact us.](https://www.datacareph.com/contact)
 - SLACK URI Endpoint
 - VirusTotal.
 [Get API Key here](https://www.virustotal.com/gui/my-apikey)

 ### Test it